Name: Stephen Curto

 I am a dispensationalist, which means a lot of things, but what that really tells you is I try to always take the bible at it’s word, keeping it in its plain, grammatical-historical, context.
 I believe the ultimate purpose of the world and the universe is to glorify God, and all other purposes fall second to that one.

-On politics I am a realist first, a conservative second, and a republican third.
+On politics I am a realist first, a conservative second, and a libertarian leaning independent third.
 I have arrived at these classifications thoughtfully and through the filter of my worldview.
 The one-liner I share with people is, “I would be a libertarian if I didn’t have the unfortunate condition of living in reality.”

 Those who know me know I love the style of C.S.
 Lewis and much of what he wrote.
 Other than the New-Testament authors, C.S.
 Lewis has influenced my thinking more than any other Christian writer, and what’s funny is I disagree with a lot of his theology.
 I really can get along with those with whom I disagree, if they can get along with me!

 I do believe in objective absolute truth and I believe that truth is sourced in the very nature of God and is revealed to us through His word, through the world in which we live (which He created), and through the person and work of Jesus of Nazareth.
 I believe our job is to search out what is true and hold to it as much as we can.

 I would sacrifice all my other views if they (in some imaginary world) came into conflict with my core conviction that Jesus is the Son of God, the God-Man, and that his death and resurrection save me from the penalty for my sins, death, by procuring for me resurrection to eternal life.